All about our new wing DiNG

 For you, by you

 Design Museum Gent is part of the community, which is why we are involving everyone in the way the new building works.
 It is a shift away from the conventional museum concept where one-way traffic of knowledge predominates.
-We want to be a hospitable place where everyone is welcome and where there is room to help make DING.
+We want to be a hospitable place where everyone is welcome.
 A place where a primary school can get acquainted with materials, where a young parent can quickly take his child to see a temporary exhibition and where design students can test their designs.

 By the time the new building opens, a substantial part of the digitised collection will be ready for an interactive journey of discovery through the world of design.
 This allows you to make an in-depth analysis of the techniques, materials and parts of an object.
 Or delve into the history of a collection piece.
 And we listen to you, too.
 Your knowledge of design and stories surrounding the collection will be included in our online repository.